ShreyasiPathak/prototype-based-breast-cancer-prediction/README.md

 ### Preparation of Input csv files

 Sample of the input csv file containing details about each instance in the dataset can be found [here](sample-input-csv-file).
-Input csv files for CMMD can be created using our script [here](data-processing/cmmd/utilities.py).
+We provide the script for creating the input csv files for CMMD [here](data-processing/cmmd/utilities.py).

 ## Model Training and Global and Local Explanation